KevinGosling/Translation_Workbench/README.md

 # Translation Workbench

-A desktop application for translating Norwegian novels to English with integrated concordance tools, lemmatization, and workflow management.
+A desktop application for translating Norwegian texts to English with integrated concordance tools, lemmatization, and workflow management.

 ## Overview